 How will it achieve this?
 According to Rivian, the R1S will come fully equipped with cameras, ultrasonic, lidar, radar, and GPS technologies.

-This would place the R1S in a class of its own as an off-roading autonomous vehicle.
+This technology would place the R1S in a class of its own as an autonomous off-roading vehicle.
 But only if the engineer and design team at Rivian can live up to these ambitious and unprecedented promises.

 Learn more about self-driving technologies and the future of driving.